 Theatre-based plays adapted for TV

-Editorial techniques as seen for example in Macready! and Here's A Funny Thing, mainly theatre-based plays about a famous actor or performer.
-Each show truncated to one hour without detracting from the whole script and with additional biographical material added for television audiences.
+Theatre-based plays about a famous actor or performer.
+Each show truncated to one hour without detracting from the original script of the stage production and with additional biographical material added for television audiences.

 Stage Door: The One-man Shows